DCrawley94/shell-playground/warmup/README.md

 ![A selection of permanent aliases](./images//zshrc.png 'A selection of permanent aliases')

-Have a go at making some a your own!
+Have a go at making some of your own!